Noted Irish playwright and philosopher George Bernard Shaw opined, “Youth is wasted on the young.”

 Einstein said that compound interest is the eighth wonder of the world.
 I will never interrupt it unnecessarily.

 Finally, I will enjoy the process along with the proceeds, because the process is where I will live.

 9. I will hold on tight to my reputation

-It has taken me years of hard work to reach this place where I have become capable to earn my own bread and support my family.
+It has taken me years of hard work to reach this place where I have become capable of earning my own bread and supporting my family.
 I will not do anything that will destroy this hard work and my reputation.

-For that, it’s very important that I take complete responsibility of my money, and never blame anyone when things go wrong.
+For that, it’s very important that I take complete responsibility for my money, and never blame anyone when things go wrong.